saracuriel/VP-Onboarding-Doc/level_1/properties/guideline.rst

 	* - **Access Rights**
 	  - Information about who can access the resource or an indication of its security status.
 This should point to a URL where this information can be found.
 We strongly recommend that access rights are described as `DUC CCE <https://duc.le.ac.uk/>`_ profile.
 	  - | dcterms:accessRights

-	* - **Endpoint Description**
-	  - A machine-readable document defining the API of the service (e.g., in openAPI). **This field is required for services that have an API.** This field is optional for services that are attached to Catalogue, or serve via a Web page.
-	  - | dcat:endpointDescription
-	* - **Endpoint URL**
-	  - The URL to which API requests are sent. **This field is required for services that have an API.** This field is optional for services that are attached to Catalogue, or serve via a Web page
-	  - | dcat:endpointURL
-	* - **Landing Page**
-	  - This a URL to a web page with more information regarding the Data Service. **This field is required for services that have an API.**
-	  - | dcat:landingPage

 **Optional Properties**